sebapusch/assignment_0/README.md

 > [!IMPORTANT]
-> **This assignment DOES NOT count towards your grade!
-Your code will be automatically checked for style, formatting, versioning, and proper types.**
+> **This assignment DOES NOT count towards your grade!.**
-> It is only for you to get familiar with the workflow and tool we will be using throughout the course.
+> It is only for you to get familiar with the workflow and tools we will be using throughout the course.
+Your code will automatically be checked for style, formatting, versioning, and proper types.

 ## Instructions